guifcoelho/RKO/README.md

     * **MH.cpp**: Contains all of the metaheuristic (MH) algorithm's mechanisms.
     * **Main.cpp**: Contains the main function to start the algorithm and stores the global variables.
     * **Data.h**: Represents the data structures.
-    * **Output.h**: Stores the outputs functions, including the best solution found and statistical analysis of the MH.
+    * **Output.h**: Stores the output functions, including the best solution found and statistical analysis of the MH.

-## File testScenario.csv is the input data problem and each line consists in:
+## File testScenario.csv is the input data problem, and each line consists of:

 - Instance Name
-- Run mode (0 = debug, prints in the screen; 1 = run, prints in files)
-- Number of implemented decoders
-- Number of implemented local search heuristics (0 if local search is not available)
-- Maximum rumtime (in seconds)
+- Maximum runtime (in seconds)
 - Maximum number of runs
-- Number of threads used in OpenMP
-- Optimal or lower bound solution (if is known), 0 otherwise

-Users need to create a folder named "Instances/ProblemName", where the instances must be; Users also need to create a folder named "Results" where the results files are writed.
+Users need to create a folder named "Instances/ProblemName", where the instances must be; users also need to create a folder named "Results", where the results files are written.